ZHI-ANG/OperatingSystem/Lab2/README.md

 // va and pa are both page-aligned.
 // Use permission bits perm|PTE_P for the entries.
 //
-// This function is only intended to set up the ``static'' mappings
+// This function is only intended to set up the "static" mappings
 // above UTOP.
 As such, it should *not* change the pp_ref field on the
 // mapped pages.
 //